Human Rights Day

 Human Rights Day is more than just a public holiday.
 It commemorates one of the most important pillars of our democracy and our Constitution, the Bill of Rights.

-On 21 March, we remember the struggle and sacrifice made by thousands of people who marched for equality and basic human rights.
+We remember the struggle and sacrifice made by thousands of people who marched for equality and basic human rights.

 Why is 21 March Human Rights Day?